Table Of Contents

 Credit: AWS Lambda

-If after seeing these calculations, you feel managing your AWS bill can quickly spiral out of your manual calculators’ control like a runaway truck, that’s because it can.
-It usually does, unless you know how best to monitor and measure your AWS Lambda spend.
+After seeing these calculations, if you feel managing your AWS bill can quickly spiral out of your manual calculators’ control like a runaway truck, that’s because it can.
+It usually does unless you know how to monitor and measure your AWS Lambda spend.

 How To Monitor And Measure Lambda Costs

-Now picture this.
+Now, picture this.
 Over 80% of AWS customers who previously ran containers in AWS had switched to Lambda by January 2020.
-Many cite Lambda’s potential cost savings and its operational ease as major reasons for making that move.
+Many cite Lambda’s potential cost savings and operational ease as major reasons for that move.

-Many cost optimization tools are notoriously over-dependent on tagging, are clunky, and too complex.
-They also do not provide actionable insights such as mapping costs to specific unit costs, like cost per customer.
+Many cost optimization tools are notoriously overdependent on tagging, clunky, and too complex.
+They also do not provide actionable insights, such as mapping costs to specific unit costs, like cost per customer.

 That makes their results too complicated for many team members to understand or inform data-driven decisions.
 Without clear visibility into your Lambda costs, your teams may not know how their work affects everything else, such as your company’s ability to price products or services profitably or work within your engineering budget.

-That can be a costly mistake, a lot like Adobe in 2018 when a dev team working on an Azure project racked up $80,000 per day for a week in unexpected fees.
-Pinterest, Intuit, CloudOne, and Infor have also received surprising cloud computing bills before.
+That can be a costly mistake, like Adobe, in 2018, when a dev team working on an Azure project racked up $80,000 per day for a week in unexpected fees.
+Pinterest, Intuit, CloudOne, and Infor have received surprising cloud computing bills

 Instead, you want a cloud cost intelligence platform that shows you something as insightful and precise as this: